andrewboro1/andrewboro1/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/Boro1Andrew?label=Twitter%20Followers&style=social)
 ![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCjJLKNa2Su54Kpl9Us1Fl3A?label=Total%20Views&style=social)

- > An AWS re/Start Trainee currently studying for my AWS Cloud Practitioner certification as the first step towards my career change from a Logistics background.
+ > **An AWS re/Start Trainee** currently studying for my AWS Certified Cloud Practitioner, Solutions Architect Associate & SysOps Administrator certifications as the first step towards my career change from a Logistics background.

- > I tinker with all things technology to gain better understanding and to encourage others to expand their knowledge.
+ > I enjoy tinkering with all things technology to gain better understanding and to **encourage others to expand their knowledge.**

- > Will soon begin sharing content in the form of learning and conversation so watch the space below 😄
+ > Will soon begin sharing content in the form of learning and conversations so **watch the space below** 😄

 ---